Welcome to today's edition of the Rush 24-7 podcast.

 He said that he insisted during the negotiations that Iran be able to purchase and ship military hardware at any time from any place, according to the comments made on state control TV.

-We still hate them to it.
+We still hate them.

 You know, Kerry's running around saying, I didn't know that.